-Our heart-warming fish pie recipe serves four people and is perfect for those crisp autumn evenings or big family get-togethers.
-Passed down the Cornish generations, Granny Alice’s fish pie is a total crowd-pleaser, and features on our new season menu.
+Our heart-warming fish pie recipe serves four people and is perfect for those cold winter evenings or big family get-togethers.
+Passed down the Cornish generations, Granny Alice’s fish pie is a real crowd-pleaser.

 From a seafaring family, Granny Alice Hodges was in fact grandma to our Executive Chef Nick.
 She became a cook for an affluent Falmouth family and was encouraged to create her own recipes.
 Living to the ripe old of age of 96, even in her later years she continued to regale her grandsons with fond memories of her time at the stove.

 Have a go at whipping up this fish pie recipe yourself, or join us down at the pub for a hearty portion of this wholesome dish.

 - One leek finely chopped

 - 100g smoked salmon

 - Two kilos potatoes

 - Pre-heat your oven to 180C